 We will involve all educators, families and children in regular discussions about medical conditions and general health and wellbeing throughout our curriculum.
-The Service will adhere to privacy and confidentiality procedures when dealing with individual health needs, including having families provide written permission to display the child's medical management plan in prominent positions within the Service if required.
+The Service will adhere to privacy and confidentiality procedures when dealing with individual health needs, including having families provide written authorisation to display the child's medical management plan in prominent positions within the Service.

-Our Medical Conditions Policy and Diabetes Management Policy will be viewed by all educators, volunteers, and families of the Service.
+A copy of our Medical Conditions Policy and Diabetes Management Policy will be provided to all educators, volunteers and families of the Service.
 It is important that communication is open between families and educators so that management of diabetes is effective.